-Replacing a boiler from an existing common vent system
+When removing a boiler from an existing common vent system

-The Evergreen boiler cannot be common vented with any other appliance.
-When an existing boiler is replaced with an Evergreen boiler, the Evergreen boiler CANNOT use the existing common vent.
-The Evergreen boiler requires its own vent and air piping, as specified in this manual.
-This may cause a problem for the appliances that remain on the original common vent, because the vent may be too large.
+The Evergreen® boiler cannot be common vented with any other appliance.
+When an existing boiler is replaced with an Evergreen® boiler, the Evergreen® boiler CANNOT use the existing common vent.
+The boiler requires its own vent and air piping, as specified in this manual.
+This may cause a problem for the appliances that remain on the old common vent, because the vent may be too large.
+The following test is intended to check for proper operation of the appliances remaining on the old common vent system.